algosup/2023-2024-project-4-sportshield-team-2/Documents/Technical/TheoricalCalculations.md

 Based on a 3s data sending.
 97µA x 3 = 291µA

-In work time we send a data every 15 minutes.
+During work time we send data every 15 minutes.

 1 hour = 60 minutes
 60 / 15 = 4